IgorKrupenja/buerokratt-mcp/rules/shared-backend/sql-rules.md

   - Use CTEs (WITH clauses) for complex queries
   - Include pagination with `OFFSET` and `LIMIT`
 - **HTTP Method Folders**: Organize by HTTP method (`GET/`, `POST/`) within database folders
+- **Container Restart**: After making any changes to SQL files in `DSL/Resql/`, you MUST restart the Docker container named "resql" running in docker compose.
+Use `docker compose restart resql` to apply the changes